spencerfcp/user-login-code-challenge/README.md

 To start frontend, in `frontend`:

+- run `pnpm install`
 - run `pnpm dev`

 You should now be able to access and use the application at http://localhost:3000

+While you can create a new user, a test user has already been created for you:

+Username: test
+Password: pass

 # Assumptions about this challenge.